xiota/geany-preview/docs/Questions_and_Answers.md

 > Can Preview show changes without having to scroll?

-I would like to synchronize the scrollbars, but don't currently know how.
+I would like the preview to automatically scroll to the section being edited, but don't currently know how to program this.

 For long documents, there is a snippets mode that shows a preview for only a small section of the document.
 You can edit the settings in the config file to determine how long the document is before snippets mode activates and how much of the document it shows.